-Regarding the number of suppliers, the majority of economic activities have, on average, 3.9 suppliers.
+Regarding the number of suppliers, most of economic activities have, on average, 3.9 suppliers.

-In relation to the delivery time, over 90% of suppliers complete deliveries from 6 am until 12, and 10% deliver in the afternoon hours.
+In relation to the delivery time, over 90% of suppliers complete deliveries from 6 am until 12pm, and 10% deliver in the afternoon hours.
 The number of items per delivery varies according to the destination of delivery.

-While the absolute majority of shop employees have said that the average duration of deliveries is up to 10 minutes, transport operators say that it is rarely or never less than 10 minutes per delivery.
+While most of shop employees have said that the average duration of deliveries is up to 10 minutes, transport operators say that it is rarely or never less than 10 minutes per delivery.